axlwolf/task_manager/memory-bank/systemPatterns.md

   - Use content projection for flexible component templates

 - **Icon System**:

-  - Use Phosphor Icons for consistent iconography
+  - Use Feather Icons for consistent iconography
-  - Implement microinteractions through icon weight changes
+  - Implement microinteractions through animation service and directives
   - Wrap icons in custom components for reusability
   - Use semantic icon names that describe their purpose

+- **Dialog Modal Pattern**:
+  - Use HTML5 dialog element for accessibility and native behavior
+  - Abstract dialog functionality into reusable components
+  - Implement microinteractions for opening/closing animations
+  - Use service-based approach for showing/hiding dialogs

 ### Testing Patterns